mrwangyu2/pegasus-game-filter/doc/readme_en.md

    - Browse all games in the list.
    - Click a game to see its cover and video preview.
    - **Run Game**: Double-click a game entry to launch it using the system's associated emulator.
+   - **Note**: To ensure games run correctly, it is recommended to use the full Pegasus-G collection.
+You can download it from [Archmage83/game_collection](https://github.com/Archmage83/game_collection).

 3. **Select Games**
    - Press Space to select/deselect a game (selected games have a yellow background).